deepin-community/btrfs-progs/Documentation/mkfs.btrfs.rst

         .. note::
-                Up to version 5.14 there was a detection of a SSD device (more precisely if it's a rotational device, determined by the contents of file */sys/block/DEV/queue/rotational*) that used to select *single*.
+                Up to version 5.14 there was a detection of a SSD device (more precisely if it's a rotational device, determined by the contents of file :file:`/sys/block/DEV/queue/rotational`) that used to select *single*.
 This has changed in version 5.15 to be always *dup*.

-                Note that the rotational status can be arbitrarily set by the underlying block device driver and may not reflect the true status (network block device, memory-backed SCSI devices, real block device behind some additonal device mapper layer, etc).
+                Note that the rotational status can be arbitrarily set by the underlying block device driver and may not reflect the true status (network block device, memory-backed SCSI devices, real block device behind some additional device mapper layer, etc).
 It's recommended to always set the options *--data/--metadata* to avoid confusion and unexpected results.

-                See *DUP PROFILES ON A SINGLE DEVICE* for more details.
+                See section :ref:`DUP PROFILES ON A SINGLE DEVICE<man-mkfs-dup-profiles-on-a-single-device>` for more details.

         On multiple devices the default is *raid1*.